Lessons Learnt on an Infertility Journey

 I would by-pass the surface level conversations about fertility drugs, and reproductive procedures and have real conversations about the emotional rollercoaster we were on.
 As well as my physical health, I’d also focus on my emotional well being and do more to ease my heartache and heal my spirit.

 I would let those close to me in a little more.
-I’d understand that infertility is also tricky for them to navigate so I’d be brave and let them know how they could support me.
+I’d be brave and let them know how they could support me.

 I’d try a new counsellor after the first made me even worse, and the second just did not understand at all.
 I’d keep trying until I found one that helped me to feel better.